semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 them only when the dependency list changes.
 - Propagate a file from one block to the next.

-The cache is created on a per-project basis and available in every pipeline job.
+The cache is created on a per-project basis and is available in every pipeline job.
 All cache keys are scoped per-project.

 The `cache` tool uses key-path pairs for managing cached archives.
 An archive